The Internal Hints cover various issues in terms of URL paths and how URLs resolve, which can have an impact on both users and search engines.

 Identifying systemic issues with internal URLs can help you better understand the website and what may be holding it back.
 Identifying patterns in the URL paths can also given you a better understanding of the site's underlying structure, and find areas to drill down into further.

-Ideally you want all pages to resolve with a status 200 page, using a canonical scheme (i.e. HTTP or HTTPS) - and when they don't, it is usually an issue worth fixing.
+- Issues with URL resolution - ideally you want all pages to resolve with a status 200 page, using a canonical scheme (i.e. HTTP or HTTPS) - and when they don't, it is usually an issue worth fixing.

-If there are issues in the URL path, this can affect how search engines handle the URLs, and can cause issues with crawling and indexing.
+- Potential issues with URL paths - if there are issues in the URL path, this can affect how search engines handle the URLs, and can cause issues with crawling and indexing.

 - URL contains non-ASCII characters